mongodb/docs/source/administration/backups.rst

 named "``mdb-snap01``" of the "``mongodb``" volume in the "``vg0``" volume group.

-In this example, the ``mdb-snap01`` that you create will be located at ``/dev/vg0/mdb-snap01``.
+This example creates a snapshot named ``mdb-snap01`` located at ``/dev/vg0/mdb-snap01``.
 The location and paths to your systems volume groups and devices may be slightly different on your distributions LVM configuration.

-The snapshot is capped at 100 megabytes by the parameter "``--size 100M``".
-This size does not reflect the total amount of the data on the disk, but rather the quantity of differences between the current state of ``/dev/vg0/mongodb`` and the instant when ``/dev/vg0/mdb-snap01`` was created.
+The snapshot has a cap of at 100 megabytes, because of the parameter "``--size 100M``".
+This size does not reflect the total amount of the data on the disk, but rather the quantity of differences between the current state of ``/dev/vg0/mongodb`` and the creation of the snapshot (i.e. ``/dev/vg0/mdb-snap01``.)

 .. warning::